Sign In / Sign Out

 Andrew is excited to apply his knowledge and passion to the work of the UI office to advance access, excellence and impact within the New American University.

-Regina is currently studying her Master’s in Global Technology and Development at the ASU School for the Future of Innovation in Society.
-She received her B.A. in Business with a concentration in global politics from The W. P. Carey School of Business and a minor in nonprofit management.
-She is originally from Mexico City and is interested in international development, social enterprises and private-public partnerships for positive social change.
+Prior to design strategist, Regina established the research team within the Office of University Initiatives and served as unit manager for seven years.
+Regina is currently studying for her Master’s in Global Technology and Development at the ASU School for the Future of Innovation in Society.
+She received her B.A. in Business with a concentration in global politics from the W. P. Carey School of Business and a minor in nonprofit management.
+She is originally from Mexico City and is interested in international development and the role of higher education institutions in advancing positive social change through cross-sector collaborations.

 Alex Davis is passionate about implementing visual and strategic design solutions to simplify complex research and communication challenges.
 He entered UI in 2015 as a student researcher before being hired onto the research team full-time.
 As the need to communicate and visualize UI’s work to new audiences grew, Alex shifted into a design role full-time, and now leads visual design for strategic communication content including proposals, websites, reports and other publications.
 Alex graduated ASU in 2016 with a BS in Supply Chain Management and a Minor in Sustainability.
 He is currently attending ASU’s Design School in pursuit of a Masters of Science in Design (MSD) where he is exploring the effects of design solutions in motivating sustainable behaviors and habits.